Aga Khan Program for Islamic Architecture

 • documents of preservation and planning authorities and archaeological excavations

-The Middle East & Islamic Photographs include more than 150,000 photographs and slides documenting Islamic art and architecture, as well as ethnographic views, plans, and maps.
+The Middle East & Islamic Photographs collection comprises more than 150,000 photographs and slides documenting Islamic art and architecture, as well as ethnographic views, plans, and maps.

-The collections are complemented by the Aga Khan Documentation Center at the MIT Libraries, which concentrates on architecture and urban development in contemporary Islamic cultures.
+The Harvard Fine Arts Library collections are complemented by the Aga Khan Documentation Center at the MIT Libraries, which concentrates on architecture and urban development in contemporary Islamic cultures.

 Accessing These Materials